InsertDisc/pattrmm/README.md

 ```
 by_size:
-Enables the 'By Size' extension for a library.
+Enables the 'By Size' core for a library.
 ![sorted_by_size](https://github.com/InsertDisc/pattrmm/assets/31751462/e53b748e-8ffc-461f-88b3-b752289f7b3e)
 ```
   By Size specific settings